Myths about Car accidents, Debunked

 Car insurance representatives have experience in making their request for a statement sound like a friendly request.
 If you believe firmly that you weren’t at fault, you may see no harm in answering a few questions about the accident on tape.
 However, don’t forget that the insurance company makes money by paying claimants as little as possible on their claims.
 This recorded testimony can end up being used to seriously threaten your request for money damages, all because you may have misspoken or inaccurately described the legal basis for your claim against the other driver.
 Always have an attorney with you when you submit to a request for a recorded statement, to ensure that your interests are represented.

-If you’ve been hurt in a car accident in New York, seek experienced and determined legal representation to ensure that you’re paid fully for your claims, and contact Hudson Valley personal injury lawyers Rusk, Wadlin, Heppner & Martuscello for a consultation, at 845-236-4411 (Marlboro), or 845-331-4100 (Kingston).
+If you’ve been hurt in a car accident in New York, seek experienced and determined legal representation to ensure that you’re paid fully for your claims, and contact an auto accident attorney of Rusk, Wadlin, Heppner & Martuscello for a consultation, at 845-236-4411 (Marlboro), or 845-331-4100 (Kingston).